Disney Channel (Spain): History

-American Dragon: Jake Long premiered in early 2005 as part of the main Zona Disney block.
+American Dragon: Jake Long premiered in early 2005, as part of the main Zona Disney block.
 In December 2005, the channel started airing tips on healthy eating, after a protocol signed with the Ministry of Health.
 The success of High School Musical prompted Cuatro to buy the FTA rights for the flim, airing in November 2006, two months after its premiere on Disney Channel Spain.

-In February 2008, the Walt Disney Company Iberia (TWDCI) decided to buy 20% stake in digital terrestrial television multiplex operator Sociedad Gestora de Televisión Net TV.
-After the purchase, Net TV was owned by Vocento (55%), Intereconomía Group (25%) and TWDCI (20%).
-In late May 2008, TWDCI announced the launch of Disney Channel replacing Net TV's Fly Music as a digital over-the-air channel on 1 July 2008.
-Similarly, on the same day, Toon Disney became Disney Cinemagic, like the British and French versions did two years before.
+In February 2008, The Walt Disney Company Iberia (TWDCI) announced its intent to acquire a 20% stake in digital terrestrial television multiplex operator Net TV.
+After the acquisition, Net TV was owned by Vocento (55%), Intereconomía Group (25%) and TWDCI (20%).
+In May 2008, TWDCI announced the launch of Disney Channel's terrestrial television service, replacing Net TV's Fly Music as a digital over-the-air channel on 1 July 2008.
+Similarly, on the same day, Toon Disney became Disney Cinemagic, a channel that was also used in other European markets.

 On 1 May 2010, Disney Channel Spain started broadcasting in 16:9 widescreen.
-Disney Channel updated its logo in Spain on 20 June 2011, the website was also revamped.
+Disney Channel updated its logo in Spain on 20 June 2011, the website was also rebranded.
 In 2012, a service called Disney Replay was introduced, it aired full episodes of older series.
-The Phineas and Ferb episode "Knot My Problem" first premiered on this service on 10 June 2013.
-In November 2013, the website was changed again as with the other European Disney Channels.
+In November 2013, the website was changed again along with the other European Disney Channels.

 Disney Channel +1 was gradually discontinued over the course of the 2010s, being mostly replaced with Disney Channel HD.
-The channel was permanently discontinued on 9 March 2017, after being removed from Vodafone TV, in favour of 7 days of rewind features built into the TV boxes.
+The channel was fully discontinued on 9 March 2017, after being removed from Vodafone TV, in favour of seven days of rewind features built into the television boxes.

-In December 2012, Disney Channel attracted a 31.5% share in the 4-12 demographic.
+In December 2012, Disney Channel attracted a 31.5% share in the 4–12 demographic.
 The series finale of Wizards of Waverly Place attracted a 34.7% share in the above demographic in March 2012, at least 1.8 million viewers of all demographics contacted with the episode for at least one second.

 By the end of 2014, Disney Cinemagic had closed in Spain.
-Eventually, a spiritual successor would be launched in the form of Movistar Disney, a channel exclusive to the pay-TV operator Movistar Plus.
+Eventually, a spiritual successor would be launched in the form of Movistar Disney, a channel exclusive to the pay television operator Movistar Plus.
 The channel was launched on 22 December 2017, and closed by the end of March 2020, due to the launch of Disney+ in Spain, alongside Disney XD.

-On 23 December 2021, it was announced that Disney had sold its 20% on Net TV to Squirrel Media, who acquired Vocento's 55% a few weeks prior.
-This has led to speculation about Disney Channel in Spain potentially closing, or at least leaving terrestrial television in Spain, similar to other versions of the channel worldwide since the launch of Disney+, despite the channel continuing to broadcast on Spanish DTT until its closure on 2025.
+On 23 December 2021, it was announced that Disney had sold its 20% on Net TV to Squirrel Media, who acquired Vocento's 55% several weeks prior.
+This led to speculation about Disney Channel in Spain potentially closing, or at least leaving terrestrial television in Spain, similar to other versions of the channel worldwide since the launch of Disney+, despite the channel continuing to broadcast on Spanish DTT until its closure in 2025.